meltano/handbook/src/_engineering/index.md

 Engineering has a regular all-hands meeting to align on overall priorities, discuss areas for improvement, share lightning talks, and socialize.
 Product is invited to the meeting but is not expected to always be in attendance.

-## GitHub Mirrors

-We mirror the three main Meltano repositories (meltano/sdk/hub) from GitLab to GitHub.
-This is managed via the "Mirroring repositories" section with the Settings of the GitLab repository.
-The push was created using Taylor's personal GitHub account (tayloramurphy) with a personal access token made just for the use case.
-This was tracked in [this issue](https://gitlab.com/meltano/meta/-/issues/55).

 ## Domain names, DNS, and hosting

 Domain names are typically registered with [Amazon Web Services](/company/tech-stack/#amazon-web-services).